Three and a half months after IM day, my body is finally starting to feel like it’s ready to do just a *little* more than play triathlon.

 At first I had no expectations, and figured it would just be a repeat of the lack-of-fitness-show in June.
 Then, this week, I was able to hold some 8s on my garmin for just a little while on a run, and my brain clicked over to perhaps believing that there was maybe possibly something in there.
 But still, no expectations.
 Because half a mile at 8:24 and 3 miles on gravel after killing it for 40 minutes on the bike are definitely different animals.

 I pretty much did the normal stuff the day before.
 Panera for lunch, a movie (Valerian – it’s super fun – go!), a pre-race swim, packet pickup, and then we picked up meats from Stubbs for dinner to go with mashed potatoes and veggies.
+We also received a couple of packages from some custom hat manufacturers that we’d bought some hats from.
 We were on our feet a *little* more than we would for a B or A race and finished up some chores so we could completely relax after the race.

 Saturday was an awesome day and also it enabled us to completely slack on Sunday after the race without feeling guilty about it.
 Win!